-The nervous system not only sends and receives messages but also processes them into chemical signals called as impulses in the human body.
-A wide network of nerves is spread throughout our body which also runs through the brain, the spinal cord and many organs.
+The nervous system not only sends and receives messages but also processes them into chemical signals called impulses in the human body.
+A wide network of nerves is spread throughout our body, which also runs through the brain, the spinal cord and many organs.

 Structure of a Nerve